ocuroot/quickstart/README.md

 ocuroot release new message-service/package.ocu.star
 ```

-Once complete, reload the frontend and you'll see messages from these services.
+Once complete, go back to the frontend and you'll see messages from these services.

 ### 5. Add a production environment